MattPickard/Project_Portfolio/README.md

-In this repository, you will find a collection of my data science and machine learning projects.
+This repository holds a collection of my data science and machine learning projects.
 I hope you find them useful and interesting!

 # Projects